felipepiovezan/felipepiovezan.github.io/docs/cpp/build_systems1/README.md

 added, the project reaches a point where no one truly understands the dependencies between components, how to fix build breaks, or how to reduce the number of components built as result of dependencies.

+In [Part 2], we will see how CMake answers some of these questions.

+[Part 2]: ../build_systems2